 It is the policy of the Council to follow simplified rules of parliamentary procedure for motions, debate and voting as an alternative procedure to Robert's Rules of Order.
-These rules focus on the types of motions the Council can make and when those motions are properly used.
+These rules focus on the types of motions the Council can debatemake and when those motions are properly used.
 See the Summary Table below.

-The purpose of these rules to facilitate orderly and thorough discussion and debate of Council business in order to create open respectful discussion and results that serve the public interest.
+The purpose of these rules to facilitate orderly and thorough discussion and debate of Council business in order to create open respectful discussion and fair results that serve the public interest.
+These rules shall not be applied or used to create strategic advantage or unjust results.